beling/bsuccinct-rs/minimum_redundancy/README.md

 with binary or non-binary minimum-redundancy (Huffman) coding.

-The library can construct and concisely represent optimal prefix (minimum-redundancy) coding whose codewords length are a multiple of given number of bits (1-bit, 2-bits, ...).
+The library can construct and concisely represent optimal prefix (minimum-redundancy) coding whose codeword lengths are a multiple of given number of bits (1-bit, 2-bits, ...).
 The library supports Huffman trees of arbitrary degrees, even those that are not powers of 2.

 The library uses modified Huffman algorithm, with ideas from papers: